bitfocus/companion-module-studiocoast-vmix/companion/HELP.md

 **Sponsor**<br />
-This module, as with Companion, is free and open source, but if you'd like to support the continued development of this and my other modules (Google Sheets, Twitch, Discord, Voicemeeter, and more) tips will always be appreciated either on [Github](https://github.com/sponsors/thedist) or [Ko-Fi](https://ko-fi.com/thedist).
+This module, as with Companion, is free and open source, but if you'd like to support the continued development of this and my other modules (Google Sheets, Twitch, Discord, Voicemeeter, and more) tips will always be appreciated either on [Github](https://github.com/sponsors/thedist), [Ko-Fi](https://ko-fi.com/thedist), or Subscribe to me on Twitch [https://www.twitch.tv/subs/dist](https://www.twitch.tv/subs/dist).

 **API Polling Interval**<br />
 The majority of vMix data used by Companion for feedback and variables is retrieved through the vMix REST API, the frequency at which this data is polled can be changed in the instance config.